COD Student Receives Full Scholarship Through Posse Foundation Veterans Program

 Founded in 1989, the nonprofit Posse Foundation Inc. provides full-tuition scholarships to public high school students with academic and leadership potential who may be overlooked by traditional college selection processes.
 The Posse Foundation also created three additional initiatives, including the Posse Veterans Program, which identifies veterans interested in pursuing bachelor’s degrees at top colleges and universities.
-Meyer will transfer in the fall as part of a cohort consisting of eight other veterans receiving ongoing support, including weekly meetings with a faculty advisor that will continue through graduation.
+Meyer will transfer in the fall as part of a cohort consisting of eight other veterans receiving ongoing support, including weekly meetings with a faculty member that will continue through graduation.

 As a student at Glenbard West High School, Meyer focused more on sports and outside activities.
 He enlisted in the Marine Corps in 2010 while a senior in high school and reported to recruit training at the Marine Corps Recruit Depot San Diego that December.